This is a great question that’s asked all the time.

 But there is a problem with the assumptions where that question comes from.
 Many think that buying a website is the same as when you go to a brick and mortar store to buy something off-the-shelf.
 Where you can get “one of them” anywhere and shop around for a better price because they’re all the same right?
 Some may think that to buy an “off-the-shelf” manufactured item (one of thousands of identical items) the price is pretty competitive and fairly fixed.

-The next factor to consider is that web site design and development is always a custom build.
+Next, consider that web site design and development is always a custom build.
 If not, then ALL WEBSITES would look and work the same and there would only be one automated web designer on planet earth.

 So there are two answers, depending upon your point of view.